randyrossi/vicii-kawari/README.md

 A SCART adapter should be possible but has not been built/tested.

-## How can I find out if my VGA/DVI/HDMI monitor supports the video?
+## How can I find out if my DVI/HDMI monitor supports the video modes?
-You can try these xrandr commands on Linux to test out a 50hz mode very similar to the one Kawari outputs.
-Replace DP-1 with your active HDMI or DP device:

-    xrandr --delmode DP-1 my50hzmode
-    xrandr --newmode my50hzmode 35.52 966 976 1072 1136 604 606 612 624 -hsync -vsync
-    xrandr --addmode DP-1 my50hzmode
-    xrandr --output DP-1 --mode my50hzmode
+You can try the xrandr helper scripts inside [monitor_tests](util/monitor_tests) directory in this repository.
+These are scripts meant to test the 60hz/50hz modes from your Ubuntu Linux machine.
+See [README.md](util/monitor_tests/README.md) for a description on how to use them.

 ## DVI limitations